 - their doubts:

 Reading something like this is shocking for me.
-At my previous workplace I was handling global partnerships without a single in-person meeting.
+At my previous workplace, I was handling global partnerships without a single in-person meeting.
 Now I work at the company that closes 99% of deals online.
-We share this philosophy among our clients that now also close majority of their deals online.
+We share this philosophy among our clients that now also close the majority of their deals online.
 That’s the whole point of the Internet era – distance is no longer an obstacle.
 Not for communication at least.

 Online sales vs face-to-face sales: pros and cons

 When it comes to costs, selling online is definitely cheaper.
 But have you ever wondered how much you can save with it?

 Even if planned smartly (you use low-cost transport, make a one-day trip during which you meet with several potential clients) sending 1 salesperson to meet 1 potential client might cost from $50 (for a domestic trip) to $500 (for expensive destinations like London, Zurich, Hong-Kong etc. according to this study).